eficode-academy/terraform-fundamentals/02-Create-and-Manage-Resources-with-Terraform.md

 ```

+Set the storage_container_name argument of the storage blob using the variable defined in `variables.tf`.

+To refer to the variable defined in the variables.tf file within the Azure blob block, use the syntax var.<variable_name>.
+For the storage_container_name argument, it is var.container_name.

 Learn more about configuring the azurerm_storage_blob resource:
    [Azure Storage Blob Resource Documentation](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/storage_blob)

 **Assembling the Configuration in `main.tf`**

-After adding these blocks to your `main.tf` file, you'll have a complete configuration for deploying a static website.
+After adding these blocks to your `main.tf` file and configuring some arguments, you'll have a complete configuration for deploying a static website.

 Your `main.tf` should look something like this: